Ilya Starinov: Career

 "...
 On the night of February 23, 1942, a raid was carried out on the enemy garrison of the Spit of the Curve on the northern coast of the Taganrog Bay.
 As a result of the raid, the garrison was destroyed, captured prisoners, trophies, including important documents.
-Petty Officer Repin Maxim delivered a thick notebook among other documents… I asked those teachers of Rostov University who know German well to read it.
+Petty officer Repin Maxim delivered a thick notebook among other documents… I asked those teachers of Rostov University who know German well to read it.
 There were a lot of formulas, graphs, diagrams in the notebook...
 When I left Rostov, I showed the notebook to Rodion Malinovsky, who advised me to hand it over to the office of the Commissioner of the USSR State Defense Committee for Science, Professor Sergey Kaftanov.
 With the consent of the chief of the engineering department, I did so.
 I handed it over to the responsible employee, Doctor of Chemical Sciences Stepan Balezin, and he found in it that the notebook was not a fantasy at all, but real judgments about the possibility of using atomic energy in military operations… Then it was decided to develop such weapons by us...".

 The first official mention of the existence of the captured "atomic notebook" was announced only in 1985 in the memoirs of the former commissioner of the USSR State Defense Committee for Science, Professor Sergey Kaftanov, published in the media.
 Sergey Vasilyevich wrote that it was this "atomic notebook", along with the warning of physicist George Flerov, that prompted him and academician Abram Ioffe to contact the State Defense Committee with a letter about the urgent need to create a scientific center on nuclear weapons problems in the USSR.
 Kaftanov said that at the meeting of the State Defense Committee, where this proposal was considered, some key departments, including Gosplan, were against it.
 However, Joseph Stalin walked, walked and said: "We must do it."
-On September 28, 1942, Stalin signed an Order to resume work on the uranium program.
-So, in the midst of the war, the gigantic efforts and funds of the USSR were redirected to the creation of a fundamentally new type of weapon – the atomic bomb!
-The captured "atomic notebook" captured by Colonel Starinov's saboteurs became a “trigger hook” to the creation of atomic weapons in the USSR.
-Thanks to this, by the time Soviet intelligence received the drawings of the "Fat Man" bomb dropped on Nagasaki, the USSR had already created its own nuclear industry.
-This reduced the production time of the atomic bomb in the USSR to no less than two years!
+On 28 September 1942, Stalin signed an Order to resume work on the uranium program.
+The captured "atomic notebook" captured by Colonel Starinov's saboteurs became a "trigger hook" to the creation of atomic weapons in the USSR.
+Due to this, by the time Soviet intelligence received the drawings of the "Fat Man" bomb dropped on Nagasaki, the USSR had already created its own nuclear industry.
+This reduced the production time of the atomic bomb in the USSR to no less than two years.